animesh713331/dictionary_app/readme.md

 1. Enter a word in the search bar.
 2. Click the "Search" button.
 3. View the definition, part of speech, examples, and antonyms.
+4. Pronounce the word using play audio button.
-4. Click "Read More" for additional information.
+5. Click "Read More" for additional information.

 ## File Structure
 ```